 Senita Valley’s volunteer base is supportive of classroom teachers, administrative needs, and school events.
 Teachers recruit parents from within their classrooms on Meet the Teacher night, Curriculum Night, and throughout the school year by providing sign up sheets and making volunteer opportunities known through e-mails and flyers.

 Once parents are recruited to volunteer, they are referred to the volunteer coordinator to fill out a volunteer application and an affidavit.
 Volunteers can assist in the classroom by working with small groups of students, helping with class projects, or becoming room parents that help with many classroom activities such as door decorating and planning classroom events.
-They can also volunteer for school-wide events such as Teacher Appreciation Week, the PTSA MUDventure, and our annual Mardi Gras event.
+They can also volunteer for school-wide events such as Teacher Appreciation Week, the PTSA MUDventure, and our Annual Family Festival event.
 Volunteers who are unable to come into the classroom, but would still like to help, are given the opportunity by teachers to take projects home to complete.

 As a way to make sure our volunteers feel like an integral part of the school, we invite volunteers to an appreciation luncheon and nominate them for district awards, such as Volunteer of the Year.
 All volunteers are recognized at Vail Pride Day.
 We celebrate Volunteer Appreciation Week where students and staff are encouraged to find creative ways to thank the volunteers who do so much for our students and school.